 Who MiFID II transaction reporting obligations apply to

-The FCA communicated in CP15/43 its expectation that MiFID investment firms (excluding collective portfolio management investment firms but including authorised credit institutions), operators of trading venues and UK branches of third country investment firms must comply with transaction reporting obligations.
+We communicated in CP15/43 its expectation that MiFID investment firms (excluding collective portfolio management investment firms but including authorised credit institutions), operators of trading venues and UK branches of third country investment firms must comply with transaction reporting obligations.

 How MiFID II impacts LEIs